 Round vs. Anatomical (Biodimensional)

 Breast implants come in two shapes.
 Round implants are obviously round with no polarity (meaning no “up or down” position).
 Anatomical, sometimes referred to as biodimensional, have a “teardrop” shape to the implant.
 The anatomical implants were created to give a “more natural look” to the breasts, giving some upper pole fullness as well as a full lower pole.
 These implants require a precise implant placement in the breast pocket.
 This type of breast augmentation implant does have a polarity (an “up or down” position), and unfortunately has been known to turn.
 When the implant turns, it can make for a very unusual looking breast.

 Inframammary Incision (underneath the breast)

-AdvantagesThe final scar usually blends in well with the change in color from the areola pigment to the native breast skin.
-This approach gives good visualization of the pocket.
-Many breast deformities and asymmetries can be treated through this approach.
-There is usually good visualization to design the pocket, to treat bleeding points, and to divide the pectoralis muscle if placing implants in a subpectoral pocket or creating a subglandular pocket.
-Also, less likely, to undermine the breast fold and create a deformity of the fold (“double bubble”).
+· There is usually good visualization to design the pocket, to treat bleeding points, and to divide the pectoralis muscle if placing implants in a subpectoral pocket or creating a subglandular pocket.
+Also from this approach, it is less likely to cause undermining of the breast fold and create a deformity of the fold (“double bubble”).